-If you need your indirect zone to have a higher temperature, you simply make your direct zone hotter by dialing up the flame or adding more charcoal to the mix until your desired temperature is reached in each zone.
+If you need your indirect zone to have a higher temperature, you can do so by simply making your direct zone hotter – dial up the flame or adding more charcoal until the desired temperature is reached in each zone.

-Or, if you are grilling with 2 direct heat zones (i.e. 2 zones of direct heat with different temperatures), simply adjust the flame or charcoal in 1 zone to adjust the temperature for that zone.
+If you are grilling with two direct heat zones (i.e. 2 zones of direct heat with different temperatures, like for making beer brats), simply adjust the flame or charcoal in one zone to control the temperature for that zone.

 This is exactly why we suggest keeping a couple of oven thermometers on your grill’s grates at all times to measure the temperatures in each of the heat zones since they’ll differ from the overall temperature of the grill (the direct heat side will be hotter, the indirect heat side lower).
 Read more about other must-have grilling equipment here!